Al-Sah/university-projects/matrix-implementation/README.md

 # matrix-implementation

-Using matrix as objects  will make your life a bit happy and easily
+Using matrix as a data structure will make your life a bit happy and easily